Trauma

 Recognizing and including trauma recovery without memory work as a legitimate option for trauma healing increases the treatment options for clients and therapists alike.

-Rothschild challenges the consensus that trauma memory resolution is a prerequisite for recovery, arguing that quality-of-life restoration constitutes a legitimate and often sufficient therapeutic endpoint.
+Rothschild challenges the field’s dominant assumption that trauma memory resolution is a prerequisite for recovery, proposing quality-of-life restoration as a clinically legitimate endpoint independent of formal memory processing.

 Rothschild, Babette, The body remembers Volume 2, Revolutionizing trauma, 2024supporting